Uphill Travel Policy

 Alpental Restriction Status

-Uphill travel restrictions have now been LIFTED.
-Uphill travel is now allowed within the Alpental permit area.
-Please use extreme caution as low snowpack provides variable conditions and unmarked hazards.
+Uphill travel restrictions have been lifted.
+Uphill travel is currently allowed within the Alpental permit area.
+Please use extreme caution as the ski area is closed and there is no avalanche control work, ski patrol, or emergency rescue.
+You are solely responsible for your safety and welfare.
+Uphill travel at Summit West, Summit Central, and Summit East is also permitted.
 Scroll down for more details about restrictions during the winter season.

 For All Areas At The Summit